jimblackler/treefun/README.md

 I wanted to visualize binary search trees to help understand a problem, but I couldn't find a simple tool to take tree data as text and to output it as a line drawing.
-I also became interested in the problem of arranging arbitrary tree arrangements neatly, in the original order, without overlapping and with sensible spacing between elements.
+I also became interested in the problem of arranging arbitrary tree arrangements neatly, in the original breadthwise order, without overlapping and with sensible spacing between elements.
 So, I decided to make a tree diagram tool myself.

-It may be useful as a tool to generate diagrams of tree structures for documents, presentations and so forth, so I'm putting it [online][4].
+It may be useful as a tool to generate diagrams of tree structures for documents, presentations and so forth, so [I've put it online][4].

 ![Example tree showing character classifications in an online game](doc/wow_tree.png)